- You are here:

 The Georgia Tech-Lorraine Challenge Scholarship is a need-based scholarship established to support outstanding Georgia Tech undergraduate and graduate students who might not be able to participate in a program of study through Georgia Tech-Lorraine without financial assistance.
 The Georgia Tech-Lorraine Endowment Fund, which funds this scholarship, is comprised of donations from alumni and friends of Georgia Tech-Lorraine.

-$10,000 will be disbursed from the Challenge Fund each year*, as follows:
+Funds will be disbursed to dual-degree masters students from the Challenge Fund each year, as follows:

-The scholarships will be awarded to three (3) students (as described above) who are admitted to the Georgia Tech-Lorraine program, and based on the following criteria:
+The scholarships will be awarded based on the following criteria:

 - Financial need

 - Personal reasons for wishing to attend GTL